 Singh, Gurpreet (2007) Why design students need to be taught more about human vision - a pedagogical case.
 In: DEFSA International design Education Conference 2007, Cape Peninsula University of Technology, South Africa.

 Pickard, Michael and Singh, Gurpreet (2007) Recent developments in vision science and their relationship to semiotics as seen through design practice.
 In: SeFun International Seminar – part of the ‘Design Semiotics in Use’ series of conferences Finland (University of Art and Design, Helsinki).

 Singh, Gurpreet and Pickard, Michael (2007) Recent developments in vision science and their relationship to semiotics as seen through design practice.
 In: Sefun International Seminar - part of the Design Semiotics in Use series of conferences, University of art and Design, Helsinki, Finland.

 - Transnational education

 Originally trained in architecture, I took a huge interest in digital design, and later set up my own company designing and teaching print graphics including 3D design.
-I taught multimedia design including coding for over a decade, before developing my teaching and research interests in motion design which has been my greatest passion for many years.
+I taught multimedia design including coding for over a decade, before developing my teaching and research interests in motion design which is my greatest passion.